-The award (which includes a complimentary conference registration and gala dinner ticket) will be presented at the 2022 CAGP-CCSMH Annual Scientific Meeting to be held in Montreal on October 14 – 15, 2022.
-The award will also be acknowledged at the virtual Annual Conference of the Canadian Psychiatric Association, to be held on October 27 – 29, 2022.
+The award (which includes a complimentary conference registration and gala dinner ticket) will be presented at the 2023 CAGP-CCSMH Annual Scientific Meeting to be held in St. John's on September 29 – 30, 2023.
+The award will also be acknowledged at the virtual Annual Conference of the Canadian Psychiatric Association, to be held on October 19 – 21, 2023.

 The nominee must meet some or all of the qualities outlined below.